misterjanson/CTF/content/02_LabIntro/_index.md

 ## Topology

-The instructor will perform a live attack demonstration using the following network:
+The following topology will be used for attack simulation and investigation:

 ![topology](Xperts-2025-EDR.png?width=600px)